Contrastive Learning Is Spectral Clustering On Similarity Graph: Appendix for Proofs

-which runs spectral clustering on $\bfpi$. \end{theorem} \begin{proof} Our proof has two steps.
+\begin{proof} Our proof has two steps.
 In Step 1, we will show that SimCLR is equivalent to minimizing the cross entropy loss defined in Eqn.~(\ref{eqn:cross-entropy}).
-In Step 2, we will show that minimizing the cross entropy loss is equivalent to spectral clustering on $\bfpi$.
+In Step 2, we will show that minimizing the cross-entropy loss is equivalent to spectral clustering on $\bfpi$.
 Combining the two steps together, we have proved our theorem.

 \textbf{Step 1: } SimCLR is equivalent to minimizing the cross entropy loss.

 The cross entropy loss takes expectation over $\bfW_\bfX\sim \mathbb{P}(\cdot ; \bfpi)$, which means $\bfW_\bfX$ has exactly one non-zero entry in each row $i$.
 By Lemma~\ref{lem:multinomial}, we know every row $i$ of $\bfW_\bfX$ is independent of other rows.
 Moreover, $\bfW_{\bfX,i}\sim \mathcal{M}(1, \bfpi_i/\sum_j \bfpi_{i,j})=\mathcal{M}(1, \bfpi_i)$, because $\bfpi_i$ itself is a probability distribution.
 Similarly, we know $\bfW_\bfZ$ also has the row-independent property by sampling over $\mathbb{P}(\cdot;\bfK_\bfZ)$.
 Therefore, by Lemma~\ref{lem:cross_split}, we know Eqn.~(\ref{eqn:cross-entropy}) is equivalent to: